Broken/missing engine splash shield or fender liner: repair options and cost?

 If the part is not available, your mechanic may recommend removing it temporarily if it's safe to drive without it.

 How much does it cost to replace an engine splash shield?
-The large center part
+A large center part

-is priced from $45 to $170.
+is priced from $45 to $190 for an average car.
 Aftermarket parts are cheaper; check prices online before ordering from a dealer.
 Some cars have a separate front shield